riceissa/issarice.com/wiki/software.md

 - GNU userland, mainly because that's what comes with Debian and Ubuntu and what I'm most used to.
   I also install moreutils for `sponge`.
+- LibreOffice Calc for converting between CSV and XLS.
+  I know almost nothing about it, but it seems to do what I want.

 Programs in trial mode: